Prime minister–designate: Israel

-Between 1996 and 2001 (when direct prime-ministerial elections were held) the role and duration of the prime minister-elect were prescribed by Israeli legislation: within 45 days of the publication of the election results (which were published eight days after elections) the prime minister-elect would have appeared before the Knesset, presented the ministers of the government, announced the division of tasks and the guiding principles of the government's policies, and, after receiving a vote of confidence, enter into office.
+Between 1996 and 2001 (when direct prime-ministerial elections were held), the role and duration of the prime minister-elect were prescribed by Israeli legislation: within 45 days of the publication of the election results (which were published eight days after elections) the prime minister-elect would have appeared before the Knesset, presented the ministers of the government, announced the division of tasks and the guiding principles of the government's policies, and, after receiving a vote of confidence, enter into office; failure to receive a vote of confidence would have resulted in a new election for prime minister.
 In 2001, the Knesset voted to change the system of direct prime-ministerial elections and restore the one-vote parliamentary system of government that operated until 1996, approving a reformed version of the original Basic Law: The Government 1968.
 This new law entered into effect with the January 2003 elections.

 Solomon Islands

 The Solomon Islands' constitution provides fourteen days between the date of the general election and the selection of the prime minister.
 During this period, aspiring candidates for prime minister lobby intensely to acquire the numbers needed to win the contest and form the government.
 The individual successfully voted to form a government is the prime minister-designate until sworn in by the governor-general.